MolSSI-Education/python-package-best-practices/_episodes/03-github.md

 ~~~

-Scroll to the bottom of the page and write the name "Added a line to testing.txt from the web interface" for this commit.
+Scroll to the bottom of the page and write the message
+"Added a line to testing.txt from the web interface." for this commit.
 Then, click the green "Commit changes" button at the bottom left.
 You should now see that your change appears in the text box.